losnappas/text-file-terminal/README.md

 # Usage

 Load up the rc dir, then require the module.
+You should install [kak-ansi](https://github.com/eraserhd/kak-ansi) if you want syntax highlighting, otherwise you'll see ANSI escape characters all over.

 ```kakscript
 hook -once global KakBegin .* %{